 Each week the house would play guests to a pop group who would perform two songs live in the basement.
-Iggy Pop had been invited to play in 1987 only to take interest in a large teddy bear who he dance around with and dry humped, leading to a ban from children's TV in the UK.
+Iggy Pop had been invited to play in 1987 only to take interest in a large teddy bear who he dance around with and dry humped, leading to a temporary ban from children's TV in the UK.

 After Sandi Toksvig's departure in summer 1986 the show lost direction, employing